FionaWright/CherryPip/Notes/PLAN.md

 - Add stanford dragon model to test with and perform glass ball test with it (Object behind should be vertically flipped depending on distance)
 - Russian Roulette
 - Fix issue with hot reloading, env maps breaking on scene reload, camera movement being messed up (Is the screen flipped??)
-- Mist (Randomly scatter rays depending on distance travelled, see SL video)
+- Mist (Randomly scatter rays depending on distance travelled, see SL video) (Rayleigh scattering!
+Requires spectral renderer?)